Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 1. Alvor – My favorite for shallow water

 Alvor is THE spot if you're looking for flat water conditions.
-Ria de Alvor It's a shallow lagoon that's only knee-deep at low tide – perfect for practicing and freestyle tricks.
+The Ria de Alvor is a shallow lagoon that's only knee-deep in some places at low tide – perfect for practicing and freestyle tricks.
 I had one of the best sessions of my life here in June 2024: a constant 20 knots, mirror-smooth water, and golden evening light.

 The spot is best at low tide and during the first few hours of high tide.
 At high tide, the lagoon can become too deep, and the surrounding hills somewhat block the wind.
 My tip: Check the tide tables and plan your session around low tide.